Falepili Mobility Pathway

 If selected in the ballot, you will need to provide details of all family members in your visa application, including identity documentation such as birth certificates, adoption certificates, and marriage certificates.

-• Yes, if the adult child is not married, engaged or in a de facto relationship;
+• not married, engaged or in a de facto relationship;

-• is aged 18 to 23 years and dependent on the main applicant or the main applicant's spouse or de facto partner; or
+• aged 18 to 23 years and dependent on the main applicant or the main applicant's spouse or de facto partner; or

-• is aged 23 years or older and dependent on the main applicant or the main applicant's spouse or de facto partner due to a partial or total physical or mental disability.
+• aged 23 years or older and dependent on the main applicant or the main applicant's spouse or de facto partner due to a partial or total physical or mental disability.

-Children of both the main applicant and the main applicant’s spouse or de facto partner may be included in the visa application.
+Yes, children of both the main applicant and the main applicant’s spouse or de facto partner may be included in the visa application.

 No, only a spouse or de facto partner, and/or legal children can be registered as dependents.